ATLAH World Missionary Church: Controversy and finances

+In March 2014, local lesbian and transgender activist Jennifer Louise Lopez knocked on the church door to ask for her stoning.

 In August 2014, Manning promised that President Vladimir Putin of Russia would release information collected by the KGB that would prove that President Obama is homosexual.

 In November 2014, Manning claimed in a video presentation that Starbucks was "Ground Zero" for Ebola.
 He warned people to stay away from Starbucks if they did not want to get Ebola.
-In a follow-up broadcast, he claimed that what "Starbucks was doing, is they were taking specimens of male semen, and they were putting it in the blends of their lattes.
-Now, this is the absolute truth."
-He based this on an article in The Inquisitor.

-On November 5, Manning claimed that in "a few days' time," there would be no homosexuals in Harlem and Starbucks would close.
+On November 5, Manning claimed that in "a few days' time," there would be no homosexuals in Harlem and Starbucks would close."

 In January 2016, a state judge ordered ATLAH Worldwide Church to be sold at a public foreclosure auction after failing to pay creditors more than $1.02 million, court records show.
 The Church maintains they are afforded tax exempt status by the New York Supreme Court and are not liable for the fines citing the Court's ruling in December 2004.
 The Ali Forney Center announced their interest in acquiring it for the purposes of an LGBT youth homeless services center, and raised $200,000 in two weeks from a fund-raiser to achieve that goal.
 A temporary stay on the sale was granted pending a full hearing on April 21, 2016.
 Carl Siciliano of the Ali Forney Center planned to use the time to research the property.
 In September the judgment of foreclosure was vacated.

 In 2019 the Southern Poverty Law Center added ATLAH Church to the national Hate Group List.